vniche/twitter-go/README.md

 ## License ##

-This library is distributed under the GPLv3 license found in the [LICENSE](./LICENSE) file.
+This library is distributed under the MIT license found in the [LICENSE](./LICENSE) file.